florianbellmann/trecli/README.md

 ### Features

-- Edit texts in `nvim`
 - UI Optimizations
   - Display labels
   - Better organising of information
   - Prettyfy
-- Due date setting
+- Lazy loading for even faster creation of cards
 - Better in memory caching
 - Tmux session instead of window
-- Accumulated view of all tasks on all boards
 - Move cards up and down
+- search for card then in vim? or edit in single column
 - Optional: Export concatenated card to `nvim`/clipboard for further processing in other programs
+- Accumulated view of all tasks on all boards

+### More ideas

+- Frontend sorting of lists
+- A: Append
+- I: prepend